 About three kilometers north of Siem Reap are Angkor’s temples, the world’s largest temple complex.
-This complex has become world famous thanks to the Angkor Wat Temple.
-This temple is, of course, one of the most significant attractions of Cambodia and indeed of the whole of Asia.
+This complex has become world-famous thanks to the Angkor Wat Temple.
+This temple is, of course, one of Cambodia’s most significant attractions and indeed of Asia’s whole.

 How to get to Siem Reap